 No, other than real property gains tax on gains arising from disposal of real property or shares in a real property company.

 Are there sales and/or value-added taxes in Malaysia?

 The Sales and Services Tax (“SST”) is imposed in Malaysia.

 Employment Insurance System (EIS)

-With effect from January 2018, SOCSO implemented EIS nationwide.
-The EIS has two components which includes financial assistance and employment services to help workers who have lost their employment.
-Besides enabling laid-off employees to claim a percentage of the insured salary for a period of between three and six months, the training programmes and other components assist the laid-off employees to obtain suitable jobs and return to work as soon as possible.
+EIS is a financial scheme in helping employees who have lost their jobs and it is managed by SOCSO The EIS has two components which includes financial assistance and employment services.
+Besides enabling laid-off employees to claim a percentage of the insured salary for a period of between three and 6 months, the training programs and other components assist the laid-off employees to obtain suitable jobs and return to work as soon as possible.

-All employees in the private sector aged between 18 years to 60 years old must contribute to this scheme, unless they are aged 57 years and above and no contributions have been paid before reaching 57 years.
+Malaysian employees and permanent residents in the private sector aged between 18 years to 60 years old must contribute to this scheme, unless they are aged 57 years and above and no contributions have been paid before reaching 57 years.

-Employees need to make a 0.2% contribution of their salary to EIS.
-On top of 0.2% contribution from employees, employers must also make another 0.2% contribution for each of their employees.
-The contributions are capped at RM7.90 each per month.
+Employees need to make a 0.2 percent contribution of their salary to EIS.
+On top of 0.2 percent contribution from employees, employers must also make another 0.2 percent contribution for each of their employees.
+The contributions are capped at MYR7.90 each per month.